apigee/apigeecli/README.md

   - query: "jwt_query_bar"
 ```

 query parameters are ignored.
-By default, if no location is specified, the JWT location is the `Authorization` header and value_prefix is `Bearer <token>`.
+By default, if no location is specified, the JWT location is the `Authorization` header and value_prefix is `Bearer <token>`

-## Apigee Client Library

-`apigeecli` can also be used as a golang based client library.
-Look at this [sample](./samples) for more details

 ___

 ## Support